 A generic model name and version are available (fig 14).
 Selecting it shows the rank, error, auto-generated documentation, and a ready to publish button.
 The right window of the following fig. 14 shows the performance metrics.
 The created model shows a Mean Absolute Error of 0.133 suggesting a very satisfactory result.

 I also wanted to use a few more algorithms of choice.
 The system has many.
 It also allows you to add your own.
-It also has an ‘Autopilot’ option (fig 15) that builds ML models using popular algorithms and ranks them by their performance.
+It also has an ‘Autopilot’ option (fig 15) that builds models using popular algorithms and ranks them by their performance.

 Fig 15: ‘Autopilot’ makes ML models using popular algorithms and ranks them by their performance scores.